JayJay247in/JavaScanner/README.md

 # jnetscan
-Java Network Scanner - jNetScan -
+Java Network Scanner - JavaScanner -

 jnetscan is a simple java network utility, it allows you to scan networks, find reachable hosts , opened ports and sheared resources, with additional functions (ping, trace route, netstat, send message, ...)